Osman-Gokturk/Big-Scale-Analytics/README.md

 Looking the relevant shelf in the library, "Linguistic-Language Processing", we noted that mostly the research contains many linguistics terms rather than programming codes or algorithmes.
 This gave us a perceptions that this domain will contain textuals terms and concepts.

 We have revised the  libraries from our previous course, "Data Minning and Machine Learning".
 The spacy libarary provides toolls to tokenize textes into words, sentences, their part of speach(POS).
-CountVectorizer class of scikit learn enables us count the words in sentences in the corpus.
+CountVectorizer class of scikit learn enables us count the words in sentences in the corpus (6).

-###Sources
+### Sources

 1-https://medium.com/glose-team/how-to-evaluate-text-readability-with-nlp-9c04bd3f46a2
 2- Flesch–Kincaid readability tests